data-umbrella/data-umbrella.github.io/_posts/2025-07-11-esther-zenodo.md

 I will keep this the same for testing purposes.
 And then it is asking about creators.
 So here you can

 I can add my own name.
 So that's Plump and Esther.
-If I use my orchids, I would need to copy paste that.
+If I use my ORCIDs, I would need to copy paste that.

 And you can add your affiliation, as well as your role in the construction of the research output.